-My 14-year-old daughter has a boyfriend and she wants to spend time alone with him.
+My 14-year-old daughter wants to spend time alone with her boyfriend.
 Every chance they get, their faces are stuck together, and the other day I noticed a hickey under her collarbone.

-We require doors to be open in the family room (or wherever they are) when he’s over, but I can’t be aware every time she sees him or when she’s out with friends.
+We require doors to be open when he’s over, but I can’t be aware every time she sees him or when she’s out with friends.
 I am trying to figure out if I need to accept that they are going to make out, and that this is normal, or should I try to be more intrusive.

-She’s absolutely mortified, of course, by my presence.
-Will insisting on a “walk thru” every few minutes make them more secretive and sneaky?
+If I walk thru every few minutes make them more secretive and sneaky?
 What should a 14 year old relationship be like?
 Is 14 too young to date?
 What are the rules for dating at 14?
 How far is too far for my 14-year-old and her boyfriend?
 He’s fairly “out there” about his attraction to her, and she seems to like that a lot.

 Teen dating is a wild ride, filled with ups and downs for teens and the grown-ups charged with their care.
 The pace at which teens enter into romantic relationships is just as individual as the teens themselves; while some 14-year-olds are eager to dive into a romantic duo, others dip their toes into dating by spending time in larger groups of peers.
 Still others stay happily out of the water for some time.
 All of this is well within the bounds of typical adolescent development.
 But wherever teens fall on this spectrum, parenting can feel like a constant calibration of limits and freedom.

 You’ve started the good work of setting clear limits around what your daughter and her boyfriend are permitted to do in your home.
 While your daughter is, predictably, aghast when you show your face in the same room as her and her boyfriend, it would feel even stranger to her if you granted her free rein.